 Internal Audit is responsible for monitoring the quality and effectiveness of systems of internal control.
-A risk model is used to formulate an annual audit plan.
+A risk model is used to formulate a 3-year plan, from which the annual workload is identified.
 The reporting process for Internal Audit requires a report of each audit to be submitted to the relevant chief officer and service manager.
-The report includes recommendations for improvements that are included within an action plan (and graded as high, medium or merits attention).
+The report includes recommendations for improvements that are included within an action plan (and graded as high, medium or low risk).
 This requires agreement or rejection by relevant chief officer and/or service manager.
 The process includes follow-up reviews of recommendations to ensure that they are acted upon, usually within six months.
-All Internal Audit reports include an opinion on the quality and effectiveness of internal control within the Council's systems, and an assurance assessment.
+All Internal Audit reports include an opinion on the quality and effectiveness of internal control within the Council's systems, and an assessment in accordance with quantification and classification of internal control level definitions.